BIO-RSG/panCan_processing/README.md

 As of 2020-11-20, the raw downloaded files are stored on hecla in `/mnt/data2/claysa`.
 After subsetting them to the panCanadian grid, they are stored in `/mnt/data3/claysa`.

+#### TO-DO LIST:

+- For CHL_GSM_GS processing, use mean or median of X closest pixels (maybe 25) for each Rrs waveband used in a single data point, instead of only using the single closest point.

 --------------------------------------------------------------------------------